jhowell702/CS480-ComputerGraphics/PA5/README.md

 Do not run executable from outside of PA4/build folder, file paths to model and shader folder are hard coded in!

 ## Models
+Assimp file loading code is contained entirely in object.cpp, all called in the nondefault constructor Object(string fileName).

 Models should be placed in the models folder in the PA4 project folder.

 At runtime run the program using the flag -m followed by the file name of the model to be loaded.

-By default, I've included bunny.obj, teapot.obj, and box.obj in the models folder, and can be safely passed to command line as parameters.
+By default, I've included bunny.obj, teapot.obj, dragon.obj, and box.obj in the models folder, and can be safely passed to command line as parameters.

 ## Shaders